-When it comes to running a paid search campaign and monitoring the data it generates, there's no too more popular than Google Adwords.
-However, like any system available for Pay Per Call marketing and other forms of advertisement, Adwords isn't just always the perfect tool, nor is it a set-it-and-forget-it option.
-Before launching your marketing campaign, make sure you avoid these common Google Adwords mistakes.
+When it comes to running a paid search campaign and monitoring the data it generates, there’s nothing more popular than Google Ads.
+However, like any system available for Pay Per Call marketing and other forms of advertisement, Google Ads isn’t just always the perfect tool, nor is it a set-it-and-forget-it option.
+Before launching your marketing campaign, make sure you avoid these common Google Ads mistakes.

 Poorly Grouped Keywords

 Google Ads allows you to setup campaigns into different ad groups so you can manage different types of campaigns, such as content campaigns or Pay Per Call.
 Within each group you have the option to breakdown your ads and keywords into groups, and if you fail to do so you’re missing out on the power of specialized keywords for different campaigns.

 Not Checking on Accounts

 As alluded to above, you can’t simply setup Google Ads for your Pay Per Call campaign and hope it will take care of itself.
 You need to be checking in on a regular basis, more than once a week is best, to make sure you are tweaking things enough to keep the campaigns effective and relevant.

 Paid traffic such as you generate using Google Ads shouldn’t be directed to your homepage.
 Your business homepage is a means of introducing your brand to consumers and explaining what your company is about.
 Traffic driven by Ads should go to dedicated landing pages that have a specific campaign objective in mind, whether that’s to garner email newsletter signups or get people to click and call your number using Pay Per Call.